twitter/joauth/README.markdown

 ## Building

+**v.1.1.2 is the last version that can be built using scala 2.7.7, and now resides in the scala27 branch. v1.2 and above require scala > 2.8.1. v3.0.1 and above uses maven instead of sbt, and require scala 2.9.2 **

-*Dependencies*: commons-codec (specs & mockito-all to run the tests).
+*Dependencies*: servlet-api, commons-codec, and util-core (specs & mockito-all to run the tests).
 These dependencies are managed by the build system.

-v3.0.1 and higher - Use maven to build:

-    % mvn clean install

-**v.1.1.2 is the last version that can be built using scala 2.7.7, and now resides in the scala27 branch. v1.2 and above require scala > 2.8.1. v3.0.1 and above uses maven instead of sbt, and require scala 2.9.2 **

 Below v3.0.1 - Use sbt (simple-build-tool) to build:

     % sbt clean update compile

 The finished jar will be in `dist/`.

+v3.0.1 and higher - Use maven to build:

+    % mvn clean install

 ## Understanding the Implementation